AK6626/GamesHacking/GB-Tetris/readme.txt

 SP--2.04%    EP--16.33%    NEITTP--13.14%

 4) 2H3R
 Random once, then check if the NEXT is same as PREVIEW or CURRENT.
+If it's false then use the NEXT, or Random again.
-If it's false then use the NEXT, or random again and use the new NEXT.
+Check if the NEXT is same as PREVIEW or CURRENT.
+If it's false then use the NEXT, or Random thirdly and use the new NEXT.
 SP--0.58%    EP--19.53%    NEITTP--10.20%

 Tetris NES: